deepsearch-dcd/vqa/util/README.md

 ## start\_with(str, head)
 Check if the `str` starts with `head`.
 If so, return `true`.

-## accuracy(net, dataset)
+## eval(net, criterion, dataset)
-Feed the dataset to the trained net and return the accurcy the net reaches.
+Feed the dataset to the trained net and return the accurcy and loss the net reaches.

 ## narrow(dataset, size)
 Chop the dataset to the given `size`.
 This is useful when check the model.